zafarlikestocode/OpenQuant/README.md

 ## Final Note

 OpenQuant Algorithmic Trading Research is an **ongoing research effort**, not a finished product.
-The intention is to **improve understanding, robustness, and transparency** in algorithmic trading systems—while maintaining strict boundaries between public research and proprietary execution.
+The intention is to **improve understanding, robustness, and transparency** in algorithmic trading systems, while maintaining strict boundaries between public research and proprietary execution.

-* Tighten this language further for **grant platforms**
-* Rewrite it for **Giveth / public-goods framing**
-* Add a **`FUNDING.md`** explaining research goals
-* Create a **methodology whitepaper**
-* Review the README for **legal/regulatory safety**

-Just tell me where you plan to publish this next (GitHub only, grants, or fundraising page), and I’ll adapt it precisely.